GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 ## III.
 Data Folder
-    EPI0.nii(.gz): the forward epi scan of the whole brain EPI_reverse0.nii(.gz): 1 reverse epi scan of the same brain The above files are required in the data folder.
-A rat whole brain datasample (./data_rat/) and a mouse whole brain datasample (./data_mouse/) are included.
+    EPI0.nii(.gz): the forward epi scan of the whole brain EPI_reverse0.nii(.gz): 1 reverse epi scan of the same brain The above two files are required.
+Two datasamples, one for rat whole brain (./data_rat/) and one for mouse whole brain (./data_mouse/), are included.

 ## IV.
 Library Folder
 ### Templates (./lib/tmp/)